Contents on this page

 How do I close my SisterStay account?

 We very much hope you’ll be so pleased with your SisterStay experience that you will not only want to stay with us but also recommend us to friends.
-However, in the unlikely event that you would like to leave, you need only go into Settings, then Account, then press Permanently delete my account.
-Please note that this action cannot be reversed and you will be required to be re-verified and recreate your Profile and Listing should you decide to join us again at any time.
+However, we understand that circumstances can change so if you need to leave, you need only go into Settings, then Account, then press Permanently delete my account.
+Please note that this action cannot be reversed and you will be required to be re-verified and recreate your Profile and Listing should you decide to join us again at another time.